 Limitations: The study has several limitations.
-Firstly, our evaluation based only on the first two levels of Kirkpatrick’s model.
-Though common (Yardley and Dornan, 2012), further research is needed for higher levels, considering behavioral and method change in a larger context.
-Secondly, the students had to rapidly adjust to a different learning experience concurrent with the additional stresses and anxiety of this unprecedented crisis.
-This surely affected their attention, resources, and ability to accommodate to this change.
-In future research evaluating online anatomy laboratories, allowing students to acclimate and adjust many of the reported deficiencies may minimize subjectively reported deficiencies.
-Given the lack of statistical difference in theoretical knowledge acquisition, this online model may be more educationally acceptable.
+First, our evaluation was based only on the first two levels of Kirkpatrick’s model.
+Though a common approach to analysis (Yardley and Dornan, 2012), further research considering behavioral and methodological changes in a larger context is needed for higher-level analysis.
+Second, the students had to rapidly adjust to a different learning experience concurrent with the additional stress and anxiety of the unprecedented Covid-19 crisis.
+This surely affected their attention, resources and ability to accommodate the change to online learning.
+Future research evaluating online anatomy laboratories should allow students time to acclimate to the reported deficiencies.
+This may minimize subjectively reported deficiencies.
+Given the lack of statistical difference in theoretical knowledge acquisition, our online model may be more educationally acceptable.

 CONCLUSIONS:

-While we recognize there are always tradeoffs when we must adapt, our experience is that online practical anatomy teaching can effectively substitute for traditional methods when needed, as during the current crisis.
-However, traditional in-person dissections are still preferred especially for students who already experienced traditional dissections.
-We believe an evolution of practical anatomy learning necessitates incorporation of both methods to result in an improved experience.
-This may include enhanced preparation with online resources before dissections and/or recording dissections so that they can be revisited.
-We feel this combination may optimize learning and time-utilization while maintaining benefits of the traditional experience.
+While there are challenges when we must adapt, online practical anatomy teaching can effectively substitute for traditional methods when needed, as during the Covid-19 crisis.
+However, traditional in-person dissections are still preferred, especially for students who have already experienced them.
+Based on our results an evolution of practical anatomy learning will benefit from the incorporation of both online and traditional teaching methods resulting in enhanced retention and improved experience.
+This may include enhanced preparation with online resources before dissections and recording dissections which can be revisited.
+We propose that this combination may optimize learning and time utilization while maintaining the benefits of the traditional experience.

 NOTES ON CONTRIBUTORS: